25 Jun Coaching Supervision Certification Program

-Virtual Coaching Supervision Certification Program starting in February
+Virtual Coaching Supervision Certification Program starting on March 12, 2020

-The global virtual program takes place on Tuesdays at 5.00 PM PST (US) and Wednesdays morning in Asia Countries.
-The program lasts 36 weeks and alternates webinars, triad practice, coaching supervision demonstrations and individual work with a supervisor.
+The global virtual program takes place on Thursdays at 8:00 AM PST (US).
+The program lasts 36 weeks and alternates webinars, triad practice, coaching supervision demonstrations, and individual work with a supervisor.

 Global Coaching Supervision Certification

-The Coaching Supervision Certification is target for experienced coaches with at least 500 hours of experience and a credential (preferred, not mandatory) from a coaching association: ICF, EMCC or AC.
-Participants will be trained as individual and group supervisors and by the end of the program they will be eligible to apply for a credential with the European and Mentoring and Coaching Alliance (EMCC).
+The Coaching Supervision Certification is targeted to experienced coaches with at least 500 hours of experience and a credential (preferred, not mandatory) from a coaching association: ICF, EMCC or AC.
+Participants will be trained as individual and group supervisors and by the end of the program, they will be eligible to apply for a credential with the European and Mentoring and Coaching Alliance (EMCC).
 This training program has received the ESQA, EMCC European Supervision Quality Award.

 This program aligns its contents very closely to the competency model developed by EMCC and motivates graduates to apply for the EMCC Supervisory Credential as a way to strengthen the Coaching Supervision Practice Worldwide.